MyrTheMoth/Guard-Bot-Plugins/README.md

 - `cooldown` - Changes the kick cooldown, in seconds, cannot be lower than 300 seconds (5 minutes).
 - `strict` - Switches message deletion on challenge ending on and off, boolean, only accepts true or false.
 - `attempts` - Changes the max number of attempts, cannot be lower than 1.
+- `exclude` - Changes if the plugin will work on this chat or not.
 - `settings` - Shows the current settings for Captcha.

 A different parallel version of this plugin, also based on the older simple one, can be found at https://gist.github.com/poeti8/d84dfc4538510366a2d89294ff52b4ae